 I generally have them set up like the screenshot to the right.

 Guest posting gives a great opportunity to put the anchor text in your hands and get the links we want.
 Just remember to keep it quality.
-Also, if you ever run out of topics, just throw a similar site in Google’s Double Click Ad Planner and check out audience interests or sites also visited and go for it.
+Also, if you ever run out of topics, just throw a similar site in Similar Site Search and see quite a few more opportunities.

 Broken Link Building